torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 	% echo online > /sys/devices/system/memory/memoryXXX/state

-This onlining will not change the ZONE type of the target memory block, If the memory block doesn't belong to any zone an appropriate kernel zone (usually ZONE_NORMAL) will be used unless movable_node kernel command line option is specified when ZONE_MOVABLE will be used.
+This onlining will yest change the ZONE type of the target memory block, If the memory block doesn't belong to any zone an appropriate kernel zone (usually ZONE_NORMAL) will be used unless movable_yesde kernel command line option is specified when ZONE_MOVABLE will be used.

 You can explicitly request to associate it with ZONE_MOVABLE by::

 	% echo online_movable > /sys/devices/system/memory/memoryXXX/state

-.. note:: current limit: this memory block must be adjacent to ZONE_MOVABLE
+.. yeste:: current limit: this memory block must be adjacent to ZONE_MOVABLE

 Or you can explicitly request a kernel zone (usually ZONE_NORMAL) by::

 	% echo online_kernel > /sys/devices/system/memory/memoryXXX/state

-.. note:: current limit: this memory block must be adjacent to ZONE_NORMAL
+.. yeste:: current limit: this memory block must be adjacent to ZONE_NORMAL

 An explicit zone onlining can fail (e.g. when the range is already within and existing and incompatible zone already).